ScureX/Titanfall2-ModdingDocumentation/README.md

 # Titanfall2-ModdingDocumentation
-There Were no Docs so i made my own
+There Were no Docs so i made my own.
+Currently Documented [264] Methods
 These are by no means complete, I am just documenting what i find for future use

 ## All Methods